 What is Uconnect like to use?

 Digital Trends has tested dozens of Uconnect-equipped cars since FCA released the software, and we’ve always been impressed by it.
 We named it the infotainment system of the year in 2015.
-It has evolved considerably since, but it remains a relatively simple and straight-forward system to use.
+It has evolved considerably since, but it remains a relatively simple and straightforward system to use.
 Clear, easy-to-recognize icons populate the home screen, and some versions of the software let the front passengers move tiles around with a drag-and-drop motion similar to that found on a smartphone.
-The menu bar located on the bottom of the screen also provides the driver with shortcuts to frequently used features, such the radio, navigation, and climate control features.
+The menu bar located on the bottom of the screen also provides the driver with shortcuts to frequently used features, such as the radio, navigation, and climate control features.